02 Feb 2018

 They can then be easily integrated into analyst performance scorecards and internal database systems.

-The content is centered on the recommendation (stock picking analysis) and estimate (earnings accuracy, consensus comparison and mean trend) for benchmarking purposes that affords tremendous marketing opportunities.
+The content is centered on the recommendation (stock picking analysis) and estimate (earnings accuracy, consensus comparison and mean trend) for benchmarking purposes, affording tremendous marketing opportunities.

 It also offers the unique ability to customize time periods to suit the interval evaluation window and the capability of peer group selection in order to see how analysts stack up against their competitors.